 Unlike normal pigmentation caused by the sun or sunbeds, Melasma is typically seen on the face.

-It is characterised by a similar butterfly pattern on the cheeks, a darker upper lip which looks like facial hair from a distance and sometimes an irregular pattern on the forehead.
+It is characterised by a similar butterfly pattern on the cheeks, a darker upper lip that looks like facial hair from a distance and sometimes an irregular pattern on the forehead.

 Sufferers can have one or all of these characteristics.
 In the Clinic, we use a special camera that will highlight these characteristics and will confirm whether the pigmentation is Melasma and not just sun damage.